You are currently viewing Guide to Gluten Free Backpacking Food

 Perfect for carrying your vodka!
 These 300 ml flasks will keep you light on your feet and are easy to fill and take care of.

-Even better – if you have a super chill backpacking day where you’re planning to drink – you can pack yourself some Tito’s vodka in your UL flask, and some powdered bloody mary mix.
-I recommend pickles & olives for a salty snack, so reach into your snack bag and make yourself a super treat on the trail!
+Even better – if you have a super chill backpacking day where you’re planning to drink – you can pack yourself some Tito’s vodka (or your spirit of choice!) in your UL flask, and some powdered drink mix, so reach into your snack bag and make yourself a super treat on the trail!

 DD